Statistics of Child Sexual Abuse

 • Child sexual abuse is likely the most preventable health problem children will experience

-2,006 kids in Ionia County were taught Kids Have Rights in 2022!
+2,473 kids in Ionia & Montcalm Counties were taught Kids Have Rights during the 2024-2025 school year!

 • Educate and provide resources to teachers about the warning signs of child sexual abuse, how to appropriately respond to a disclosure of abuse, and how to report suspected abuse